PotatoFi/potatofi.github.io/_posts/2022-02-13-nes-restoration.md

 ![IMG_3909.jpg](/assets/nes-restoration/IMG_3909.jpg)

 Yikes.
 This is going to take some work to clean up.
-Did someone plat with these on a concrete floor or something?
+Did someone play with these on a concrete floor or something?

 ![IMG_3910.jpg](/assets/nes-restoration/IMG_3910.jpg)